coral-lab-asu/coral-lab-asu.github.io/publications_new.md

  is also required.
 While the current state-of the-art approaches for document understanding
- (both OCR-based and OCR-free) work well, we have not found any other works conduct ing a thorough analysis of their capabilities and limitations.
-Therefore, in this work, we ad dress the limitation of current VisualQA mod els when applied to charts and plots.
-To in vestigate shortcomings of the state-of-the-art models, we conduct a comprehensive behav ioral analysis, using ChartQA as a case study.
+ (both OCR-based and OCR-free) work well, we have not found any other works conducting a thorough analysis of their capabilities and limitations.
+Therefore, in this work, we address the limitation of current VisualQA models when applied to charts and plots.
+To investigate shortcomings of the state-of-the-art models, we conduct a comprehensive behavioral analysis, using ChartQA as a case study.
  Our findings ...
         </p>